felipe-softwaredev/felipe-softwaredev/README.md

 </div>
 <br>

-I’m a Fullstack Developer passionate about building and problem-solving.
-A self-starter and avid learner, I thrive on tackling new challenges and technologies.

-Originally from Brazil, I attended law school and practiced as an attorney for over seven years.
-My work involved managing cases, conducting legal research, drafting documents, and representing clients in judicial and administrative matters.
-Seeking greater fulfillment, I transitioned to tech—a long-standing interest of mine.

-After moving to the U.S. in 2019 and working in networking for three years, I pursued software engineering.
-Initially self-taught, my passion for coding led me to complete Springboard’s full-stack bootcamp under Colt Steele.

-My legal background equips me with strong analytical skills, a structured approach to problem-solving, and adaptability.
-I believe in the power of teamwork to bring ideas to life.

-Check out my portfolio to see my work.
-Let’s connect!

 <p style="text-align: justify; font-size: large">I’m a Fullstack Developer passionate about building and problem-solving.
 A self-starter and avid learner, I thrive on tackling new challenges and technologies.</p>
 <p style="text-align: justify; font-size: large">Originally from Brazil, I attended law school and practiced as an attorney for over seven years.
 My work involved managing cases, conducting legal research, drafting documents, and representing clients in judicial and administrative matters.</p>